CarsonDavis/goodreads_stats/ARCHITECTURE.md

 ## Overview

-The Goodreads Stats system is a **flexible architecture** that supports three execution modes: local simple processing, local API development, and cloud production.
-The system transforms Goodreads CSV exports into enriched JSON datasets that power interactive dashboards with automatic environment detection.
+The Goodreads Stats system is a cloud-native application that transforms Goodreads CSV exports into enriched JSON datasets, powering interactive dashboards.
+It is built on a serverless architecture using AWS services, deployed via AWS CDK and GitHub Actions.
+The system also supports local development and testing.

 ## High-Level Architecture

-The system supports **three execution modes** with environment auto-detection:
+The system operates in two primary modes: local development and cloud production.

 ```
 ┌─────────────────────────────────────────────────────────────────┐
 │                     GOODREADS STATS SYSTEM                      │
 ├─────────────────────────────────────────────────────────────────┤
 │                                                                 │
-│  EXECUTION MODE 1: Local Simple (Current)                      │
+│  EXECUTION MODE 1: Local Development                            │
 │  ┌─────────────────┐    ┌──────────────────┐    ┌─────────────┐ │
 │  │   CSV Upload    │───▶│  Manual Pipeline │───▶│ Static      │ │
 │  │   (Frontend)    │    │  (run_smart_*)   │    │ Dashboard   │ │